MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 ***What is pushed by Cloud hybrid search service application to SharePoint in Microsoft 365 endpoint during a crawl?***

-Cloud hybrid search service application identifies the document that has changed in SharePoint.
+Cloud hybrid search service application identifies the document that has changed in SharePoint in Microsoft 365.
 Crawler picks up the document and parses it, extracting a structured view of the content and removing unnecessary markup.
 Crawler sends the encrypted content to the Indexing API associated with the SharePoint in Microsoft 365 content farm.
 Encrypted batch submission happens, which consists of ACLs, keywords, metadata, destination tenant info, etc. The following types of operations can be submitted from the crawler:

 1. **Insert**: Creates or overwrites a document's content and access control list.